Master Builder of the Year | National 2016, 2019. 2023 (Safety) | Victoria 2016, 2017, 2019 | ACT 2025

 Profile

-The 1990's saw Kane continue to grow.
-Client relationships developed during the previous two decades were further strengthened with major projects being carried out at Monash University - the Andrew Syme Business School (Job 423) and the School of Art & Design (Job 550) with Denton Corker Marshall and the Geelong Hospital - Andrew Love Centre (Job 278, 1991) and the Bellarine Centre (Job 554, 1999).
+The 1990s marked a period of continued growth for Kane, driven by strong client relationships established over the preceding decades.
+These partnerships were further strengthened through the delivery of major institutional and civic projects, including works at Monash University such as the Andrew Syme Business School (Job 423) and the School of Art & Design (Job 550) with Denton Corker Marshall, as well as significant healthcare projects at Geelong Hospital — the Andrew Love Centre (Job 278, 1991) and the Bellarine Centre (Job 554, 1999).

-In 1995 Melbourne was appointed as host city for the Australian Grand Prix and Kane was subsequently awarded the contract for the new Pit Buildings and temporary structures.
-A relationship was forged with the Grand Prix Corporation that continues to the present.
+In 1995, Melbourne was appointed host city for the Australian Grand Prix, and Kane was subsequently awarded the contract to deliver the new Pit Buildings and associated temporary structures.
+This project represented a new scale and complexity of delivery and marked the beginning of a long-standing relationship with the Australian Grand Prix Corporation.

 Profile